part 87-147 - wheels too large

 I agree it's a bad design having all the weight of the heavy window hanging on the 4 nylon tabs of 2 roller assemblies.

-A quick learner from Sun City West, AZ (near Phoenix) says:
+Quick Learner from Sun City West, AZ (near Phoenix)

 This is the only wheel assembly that comes close to the original.
 I think the problem is not that it's too wide, it's that the axel has to rotate freely installed in the window frame.
 The original wheel assembly had a steel axel that did not need to rotate because there was a brass wheel that spun on the axle (green wheel set in the picture below).
 The wheel assembly punch out in the bottom of my window frames have significant metal burrs that press on this wheel axle.
 I used a Dremel tool to grind those away.
 Also, in one instance I twisted a large flat screwdriver to "widen" the two walls in the window wheel well hole.
 It's a bit of a job, but it beats paying for new windows to be installed.